Why Factor-Based Investing Works, Part II

 Generating alpha is increasingly more difficult, as the SPIVA results make clear.
 The challenges that active managers face arise from both market efficiency and from managers' incentives to take risk.

 Equity markets have become too efficient for most managers to consistently beat their benchmarks.
-Doing so requires regularly identifying mis-priced stocks relative to their fundamentals and risks.
+Doing so requires regularly identifying mispriced stocks relative to their fundamentals and risks.
 But the combination of more "smart" investors with cheap and easy access to much better information, computing power, and capital than ever before has made this task very difficult.
 Markets are simply doing a much better job of incorporating all information into stock prices.

 Poor incentives may explain some of the closet indexing and herding behavior that's rampant in the active world.
 Active managers have an incentive to hug the benchmark if a couple of underperforming quarters trigger fund withdrawals.